Parotidectomy (Parotid Surgery to Remove Mass/Tumor)

 Why does it take so long???
 It's because the surgery requires both highly technical micro-dissection as well as facial nerve monitoring and as such, is not just simply cutting the skin and removing the mass without regard to surrounding structures.
 The reason is because the nerve that makes the face moves goes RIGHT THROUGH THE MIDDLE OF THE PAROTID GLAND!!!

-In the image to the left, the facial nerve is shown in yellow coming out from behind the ear, and extending like fingers toward the forehead, eye, nose, lips, chin, and neck regions (Image taken from Wikipedia).
+In the image above, the facial nerve is shown in yellow coming out from behind the ear, and extending like fingers toward the forehead, eye, nose, lips, chin, and neck regions (Image by Patrick Lynch taken from Wikipedia).
 As you can see, all branches of the facial nerve extend thru the parotid gland which is depicted by this mass of tan-colored "frog eggs" in the illustration.

 As such, if the surgeon does not identify the facial nerve prior to removing the parotid gland, the patient may be left with a permanent facial paralysis.
 What does this exactly mean?
 It means that the person will potentially be unable to close the eye, smile, close the lips, kiss, etc. In essence, it is like having a severe Bell's Palsy that will never get better.

 Another factor affecting facial nerve risk as well as surgical duration is where the mass is located relative to the facial nerve.
 Is the mass located underneath the facial nerve?
 Is it located on top of the facial nerve?
 Perhaps the nerve is even going through the mass itself!
 There is NO way to answer this question prior to surgery through CT, MRI, or ultrasound scans.
 The answer to this question can only be determined during the surgery itself.

 Facial Nerve Considerations